1By rivers of cruel Babylon, there we sat down and wept;

 Who said, “Tear down, tear down its walls unto its foundation.”

-8O daughter of doomed Babylon, you devastated one,
+8O daughter of doomed Babylon, your end will surely come;

 How bless’d will be the one who pays to you as you have done.